2001 French municipal elections: Communists

-After the loss of Le Havre after the preceding municipal elections, the Communist Party lost the cities it managed to reconquer in 1995 (Ciotat, Sète, Nîmes) like some of its former bastions (Drancy, Argenteuil, Dieppe, Montluçon).
+The number of cities of over 30,000 inhabitants held by the communists shrank from 37 to 27 following the 2001 municipal elections.
+After the loss of Le Havre after the preceding municipal elections, the Communist Party lost the cities it managed to reconquer in 1995 (La Ciotat, Sète, Nîmes) like some of its former bastions (Drancy, Argenteuil, Dieppe, Montluçon).

-The gain of Sevran or Arles (from the Socialist Party) were not enough to reverse the progressive collapse of "municipal Communism", a tendency already started since the 1983 election (with the loss of Nîmes, Sète, Reims, Levallois-Perret, Antony, or Sèvres) and confirmed in 1989 with the loss of Amiens.
+The gain of Sevran and Arles (from the Socialist Party) were not enough to reverse the progressive collapse of "municipal Communism", a tendency already started since the 1983 election (with the loss of Nîmes, Sète, Reims, Levallois-Perret, Antony, or Sèvres) and confirmed in 1989 with the loss of Amiens.

 Socialists

-As for the French Socialist Party lost in total 23 cities of more than thirty thousand inhabitants, whereas several party personalities undergo defeat in their respective towns.
+The French Socialist Party lost in total 8 cities of more than thirty thousand inhabitants, with several party personalities undergoing defeat in their respective towns.
 Catherine Trautmann, Minister of Culture, is not re-elected in Strasbourg, like Jack Lang in Blois.
 In Avignon, Élisabeth Guigou fails to unseat the RPR incumbent, Marie-Josée Roig.
 Martine Aubry becomes mayor of Lille only with 49.6% of the votes (and with a 53% abstention) in this city historically solid for the Socialists.
 Their victories in several cities such as Ajaccio, Auxerre (helped by the presence of two right-wing candidates in the second round), Dijon, or Salon-de-Provence, or in the major cities of Paris and Lyon, do not counterbalance the party's loses.

 The Greens

-The Green, progress importantly by the first round- they carry Saumur with over 50% by the first round.
-The Greens start to emerge as the second most important party in the "plural left" after the Socialist Party, to the disadvantage of the Communists.
-In Besançon, they obtain more than 16% of the votes.
+The Greens won Saumur, their first city of over 30,000 inhabitants, with over 50% of the votes in the first round.
+The Greens began to emerge as the second most important party in the "plural left" after the Socialist Party, to the disadvantage of the Communists.
+In cities where they ran against socialist and communist lists, the Greens scored remarkable successes, such as in Grenoble (20%), Lille (15,5%), Besançon (16,1%), and in some Parisian arrondissements where they scored close to 20% in the first round of voting.

-In Paris and Lyon, their support of the PS in the second round contributes to the victory of the left there.
+The support of the PS by the Greens in the second round contributed to the victory of the left in Paris and Lyon.

-Far-Left (LO, LCR)
+Far-left (LO, LCR)

 Workers' Struggle

 Workers' Struggle ran 128 lists in 109 different cities, which won 4.37% of the votes, or 120,347 votes.
 LO obtained 33 councillors including 11 women, in 22 different cities, without amalgamating its lists with those of the plural left in the second round.